 Light or Dark Flooring for a Home?

 While dark flooring offers a dramatic contrast with light interiors, these floors show the dirt, while a light flooring may not be your cup of tea.
-Ultimately, the decision is completely in your hands, although a professional can always help to point you in the right direction.
+Ultimately, the decision is completely in your hands, although a professional to point you in the right direction.

 When to choose dark floors